NORTH ELKO LITHIUM PROJECT

 Following the lithium discovery by Surge, Peloton used an airborne hyperspectral minerology mapping technology that identified smectite, hectorite and illite clays in outcrop across the current NELP claim block, suggesting a near surface clay layer exists under most of the property.
 Smectite, hectorite and illite clays are the predominant lithium bearing minerals at Thacker Pass within the McDermitt Caldera in western Nevada which is the largest known measured and indicated lithium resource in the United States.

-After review of the hyperspectral results in 2023, the company embarked on an ambitious staking plan, increasing the ground position from an original 88 claims in the area to the current 442 claims.
+After review of the hyperspectral results in 2023, the company embarked on an ambitious staking plan, increasing the ground position from an original 88 claims in the area to the current 642 claims today.

-Exploration concluded to date includes airborne hyperspectral imaging, a property wide soil geochemistry survey, geologic mapping, prospecting and sampling, X-Ray Diffraction analysis of over 500 surface samples, and the tTEM surface geophysical survey.
-A summary of results from each phase follows:
+Exploration concluded to date includes airborne hyperspectral imaging, a property wide soil geochemistry survey, geologic mapping, prospecting and sampling, X-Ray Diffraction analysis of over 500 surface samples, and the tTEM surface geophysical survey, and four initial widely spaced drill holes.

 • Hyperspectral imaging data shows clay bearing layers outcropping at surface across almost the entire property